andrtell/remarks/C/compile/0021-dynamic-linking.md

 1 + 2 = 3
 ```

-The second way to achieve this is to embedd the _runtime_ location of the shared object file `libeasymath.so` in the executable
+A second way to do this is to embedd the _runtime_ location (dir) of the shared object file `libeasymath.so` in the executable
 `program`.
 We can do this by using the __`Wl,-rpath,`__ flag during compilation.

 ```